Summary: in this tutorial, you’ll learn how to build a contact form in PHP that includes form validation, sending email, honeypot, etc.

 Note that the name of the honeypot should look legitimate.
 Recently, the spambot has become smarter that can detect the honeypot.

 To deal with these smart spambots, you need a smart honeypot.
 For example, a smart honeypot may have a different name for each request.
-Also, its location on the form is changed randomly.
+Additionally, its location on the form is changed randomly.

 We’ll build a contact form as shown in the following picture: